 Heavy and bulky luggage is stored in the luggage compartments beneath the coach.
 This is safe, but it is not advisable to leave expensive valuables here.
-Portuguese coaches rarely have toilets and on longer routes there will be a bus station where the bus waits for 10 minutes.
+Portuguese coaches rarely have toilets, so on longer routes there will be a bus station where the bus waits for 10 minutes.
 Most modern coaches have free Wi-Fi.

-On first impression Sete Rios appears surrounded by immense roads and towering apartment blocks, but actually the area has a lot to offer.
-On the opposite side of the A2 expressway fly over is Lisbon Zoo (the Jardim Zoológico de Lisboa), tickets are €21.50/€14.50 (adult/child) and more information can be found on their website: https://www.zoo.pt
+On first impressions Sete Rios appears surrounded by immense roads and towering apartment blocks, but actually, the area has a lot to offer.
+On the opposite side of the A2 expressway flyover is Lisbon Zoo (the Jardim Zoológico de Lisboa), tickets are €21.50/€14.50 (adult/child) and more information can be found on their website: https://www.zoo.pt

-Lisbon’s finest museum the Museu Calouste Gulbenkian, is only a 400m walk from Sete Rois bus station, and even if museums are not your thing there are relaxing gardens that are free to visit.
+Lisbon’s finest museum, the Museu Calouste Gulbenkian, is only a 400m walk from Sete Rios bus station, and even if museums are not your thing there are relaxing gardens that are free to visit.

 Discover more of Lisbon with our most popular guides